emeka-io/PythonProjects/README.md

 - AI's ability to find winning moves
 - AI's ability to block human wins

+⚽ Football Score Prediction Game (Python)

+Welcome to the Score Prediction Game 🎮
+This is a simple Python console program that lets users predict the final scores of popular football matches, then compares their guess with a randomly generated outcome.

+🧠 Features

+🎯 Choose from 4 available football matches

+🧍‍♂️ Input your name and score prediction

+🔢 Random final score generator using Python’s random module

+💰 Win message if your prediction matches the generated result

+💡 Beginner-friendly example of:

+Dictionaries

+Input handling

+Classes and methods

+Random number generation

+📄 Example Gameplay
+Welcome to the prediction game.
+Enter your name: Emeka
+Hello Emeka, let's get started.
+Pick a game number from the list below....

+Here are the available games:
+1. Chelsea VS Man U
+2. Atalanta VS Napoli
+3. Bayern VS Frankfurt
+4. Barcelona VS Elche

+Example Gameplay
+Enter the number of your preferred game: 1
+You've picked 'Chelsea VS Man U'
+Enter your goals prediction for the home team: 2
+Enter your goals prediction for the away team: 1 You've predicted (2, 1)
+Here is the final score
+(3, 2)
+Sorry, you're wrong try again later

+🧰 Tech Stack

+Language: Python 3
+Modules Used: random
 ---

 **Total Lines**: ~650 (well under 1200 limit)